-If you handle oils and chemical without protecting your hands, you’re exposing yourself not only to skin damage but also to damage to your nervous system and vital organs.
-You also risk developing skin irritants, oversensitivity and corrosion damage because of the chemicals.
+If you handle oils and chemicals without protecting your hands, you’re exposing yourself to risks not only to skin damage but also to damage to your nervous system and vital organs.
+You also risk developing skin irritation, oversensitivity and corrosion damage because of the chemicals.

 THINGS TO CONSIDER WHEN CHOOSING CHEMICAL PROTECTION GLOVES:

-- A glove that gives good protection against a certain individual chemical may give very poor protection against a mixture of chemicals.
+- A glove that gives good protection against a certain individual chemical may give very poor protection against others or a mixture of chemicals.